Warm, gooey, and oozing with chocolate, these Instant Pot Lava Cakes are swoon-worthy and exceptionally easy to prepare.

 Step Six: Serve

 I have tested this recipe dozens of times in both a 6-quart and 8-quart model with success.
 However, just like ovens, instant pot models can cook differently.
-If when you peel back the foil your lava cakes do not look solid on the sides or do have a jiggly set in the center, recover with foil and place back in the inner pot.
+If when you peel back the foil your lava cakes do not look solid on the sides or do have a jiggly set in the center, recover with foil and place them back in the inner pot.
 Cook for an additional 1 minute on high pressure with a 2-minute pressure release.
 There is no need to change out the water in the bottom of the inner pot.

 You can prepare the batter up to days in advance.
 Cover tightly and refrigerate for up to 2 days.
-Allow the batter to come to room temperature before scooping into greased ramekins and pressure cooking.
+Allow the batter to come to room temperature before scooping it into greased ramekins and pressure cooking.

 While Molten Lava Cakes are best served immediately, leftover cakes can be stored in the refrigerator for up to 3 days after they have been baked and cooled.
 Reheat for 1-2 minutes in the microwave before enjoying.